mirror/dd-wrt/src/router/python/Doc/reference/datamodel.rst

       The extension modules :mod:`dbm.ndbm` and :mod:`dbm.gnu` provide additional examples of mapping types, as does the :mod:`collections` module.

+      .. versionchanged:: 3.7
+         Dictionaries did not preserve insertion order in versions of Python before 3.6.
+         In CPython 3.6, insertion order was preserved, but it was considered an implementation detail at that time rather than a language guarantee.

 Callable types
    .. index::